Purchasing Power Parities

-The latest version of the "EUROSTAT-OECD Methodological manual on purchasing power parities" is available online:
+The latest version of the Eurostat-OECD Methodological Manual on Purchasing Power Parities is available online in Eurostat database.

-Work is in progress in the participating countries to produce detailed inventories of the data sources and methods applied in the provision of PPP data.
-In addition, countries (NSIs) provide quality reports ("survey reports") to Eurostat following the finalisation of each price survey for consumer and capital goods.
+All participating countries produce detailed inventories of the data sources and methods applied in the provision of PPP data.
+In addition, countries provide quality reports ("survey reports") to Eurostat following the finalisation of each price survey for consumer and capital goods.
 These reports are intended for internal use among the participants, and serve primarily the preparation of forthcoming surveys.

 All data provided by participating countries undergo a detailed multilateral validation process, described in detail in the PPP Manual.